-The Toe River Chamber Ensemble is TRAC’s own community orchestra.
+The Toe River Chamber Ensemble is Toe River Arts’s own community orchestra.
 First organized in 1975, the all-volunteer Ensemble consists of approximately two dozen local musicians of all ages who meet weekly to rehearse.
-The Ensemble, together for over 30 years, are musicians from Yancey, Mitchell, Avery, Madison, and Buncombe Counties, and from many backgrounds, professions and ages — farmers, librarians, salespeople, potters, ministers, photographers, office and construction workers, teachers and students, doctors and hospital technicians; the list goes on and on.
+The Ensemble, together for over 30 years, are musicians from Yancey, Mitchell, Avery, Madison, and Buncombe Counties, and from many backgrounds, professions and ages.
 It is an interesting cross-section and a demographic blend created by a shared love of classical music.

 Lisa Mauney, the Ensemble’s current director, points out that the Chamber Ensemble continually welcomes new players, particularly those of orchestral string or wind instruments.
 The current group rehearses weekly at the First Baptist Church in Burnsville.